HyperInspire/InspireFace/README.md

 └── video_frames

 ```
-After compilation, you can find the executable program "Test" in **YOUR_BUILD_FOLDER/test**.
+After compilation, you can find the executable program "**Test**" in `YOUR_BUILD_FOLDER/test`.
 The program accepts two optional parameters:

 - **test_dir**：Path to the test resource files
 - **pack**：Name of the model to be tested